kimfucious/sakura/README.md

 #### Pages

 This site has a few static pages (other than index.html): `about.html`, `archive.html`, and `collection.html`.
+Each of these are "hard-coded" as links into the `_includes/header.html` file, which serves as the site's navbar.
+Edit as needed/wanted there.

 ##### about.html

-The about page is a simple, static page that uses a "card" with a little CSS shadowing.
+The about page is a simple, static page that uses a "card" with a little CSS shadowing for depth.
 Edit it to your heart's desire at `pages/about.html`.

 ##### archive.html